hshaikusa/DigitalTwin-UserWalk-Simulation/README.md

 ## Closing
 Overall, this simulation highlights the practical value of Digital Twins in bridging the gap between theoretical planning and real-world deployment.
 By leveraging these models, operators can make data-driven decisions that ensure better user connectivity, improved service quality, and cost-effective deployments.

+A simulation that demonstrates how Digital Twins assist network planners and operators in practice.